AtnNn/basilica-test/README.md

 Built to test the https://basilica.ai API.

-Searches for words and Flickr and classifies the top photos.
+Searches for words on Flickr and classifies the top photos.

-For example, books, tractors and suns:
+For example: books, tractors and suns:

 ![demo](demo.gif)